Generic Name: lansoprazole, amoxicillin and clarithromycin

 In addition, published observational studies suggest that PPI therapy, may be associated with an increased risk of CDAD, especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve.

 The possibility of superinfections with mycotic or bacterial pathogens should be kept in mind during therapy.
 If superinfections occur, Prevpac should be discontinued and appropriate therapy instituted.

-Prescribing Prevpac in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Prevpac in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Clarithromycin is principally excreted via the liver and kidney.
 Clarithromycin may be administered without dosage adjustment to patients with hepatic impairment and normal renal function.
 However, in the presence of severe renal impairment with or without coexisting hepatic impairment, decreased dosage or prolonged dosing intervals may be appropriate.

 Exacerbation of symptoms of myasthenia gravis and new onset of symptoms of myasthenic syndrome has been reported in patients receiving clarithromycin therapy.

 Each dose of Prevpac contains four pills: one pink and black capsule (PREVACID), two opaque, yellow capsules (amoxicillin) and one yellow tablet (clarithromycin).
 Each dose should be taken twice per day before eating.
 Patients should be instructed to swallow each pill whole.